AprilLorDrake/Analyze_Chess/README.md

 ### Desktop Integration (Windows)

-For convenient desktop access, create a shortcut:
+For convenient desktop access, use the included launch script or create a shortcut:

 1. **Automatic shortcut creation** (PowerShell):
    ```powershell